1 Mistake - Not Measuring Accurately

 Once you’ve measured your epoxy and epoxy hardener, it’s important to make sure that both parts are mixed thoroughly.
 It’s important to remember that the products cannot catalyze properly if they are not mixed well.
 You should do this by mixing vigorously for three to four minutes, being sure to scrape the bottom and sides of your container at the same time.

 The best way to mix your epoxy is by using a paint paddle.
-You can buy them in bulk on our websitehere.

 # 3 Mistake - Working in a cold room

 Pro Marine Supplies Epoxy will be completely cured by 72 hours.
 It is recommended that during that time that you keep the temperature as close to 75 degrees as possible, never go under 75 degrees.
 If you are having issues maintaining a constant temperature, it is ok to go over 75 Degrees (Up to 90 degrees).